damienbod/angular-auth-oidc-client/docs/samples.md

 ## Implicit Flow with silent renew (Not recommended)

+The example uses the Implicit Flow with silent renew.
 This flow is no longer recommended, but some servers support this flow only, and not the Code flow with PKCE.

-Create the login, logout component and use the oidcSecurityService

 ### [src code](../projects/sample-implicit-flow-silent-renew)